greifentor/service-monitor/README.md

 Starts the application and runs the checks defined in the file `console/src/main/resources/example-configuration.yml`.

+#### fontSize

+(Optional) While using the Swing GUI there is the option to set a font size for the output.
+This should have a value between 1 and 9.

+Example:

+`--fontSize=5`

+Willset the font size a little bit higher than the standard of 4.

 #### repeatInSeconds

 (Optional) If the parameter is set with a long value in range 0 ..
 Long.MAX_VALUE, the console runner will repeat all